E-mail the class

 Three take-home essay examinations.
 Each exam will consist of two broad essay questions.
 You must answer each question in 600 words or less.
 They will cover materials from readings, films, lectures, and sections.
 Your grade in the class will be determined by your scores on these exams.

 Projects that you are required to complete for each Wednesday's section.
 You must complete at least 8 of these projects successfully to pass the class; they will be scored pass/fail.

 Occasional in-class writing assignments.
 These will be set out in the daily assignment pages, and you will have 10 minutes to write them.
 You must complete all but two of these assignments successfully to pass the class; they will be scored pass/fail.

-To pass the class, you must turn in answers to all three questions on all three take-home exams, as well as completing at least 8 of the 10 Wednesday section assignments and 80% of the in-class writing assignments.
+To pass the class, you must turn in answers to both questions on all three take-home exams, as well as completing at least 8 of the 10 Wednesday section assignments and all but two of the in-class writing assignments.
 Grades are based on an average of your grades on the exams.
 There is no other optional or "extra credit" (i.e. remedial) work available.
 Detailed rules about missing assignments and other matters of academic conduct can be found on the grading page.

 Books and Other Readings